OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  Tabs and Indentation

   -  *Tab Policy* – Sets the tab policy to either spaces or tabs only.

   -  *Tab Size* – Sets the tab size.

   -  *Indent Size* – Sets the indent size.

+  -  *Preserve Text Indentation* – If true then uses *diffModelicaFileListings* API call otherwise uses the OMC pretty-printing.

 -  Syntax Highlight and Text Wrapping

   -  *Enable Syntax Highlighting* – Enable/Disable the syntax highlighting
      for the Modelica Text Widget.

   -  *Match Parentheses within Comments and Quotes* – Enable/Disable the matching of parenthese within comments and quotes.

   -  *Enable Line Wrapping* – Enable/Disable the line wrapping for the Modelica Text Widget.

 -  Fonts and Colors

   -  *Font Family* – Contains the names list of available fonts.

   -  *Font Size* – Sets the font size.

   -  *Items* – List of categories used of syntax highlighting the code.

   -  *Item Color* – Sets the color for the selected item.

   -  *Preview* – Shows the demo of the syntax highlighting.

 Graphical Views
 ~~~~~~~~~~~~~~~